Spread the cost of your training with Klarna – flexible payment options

 This support programme was not created in a vacuum.
 As qualified transport professionals delivering Operator Licence Awareness Training and carrying out transport compliance work across the industry, we kept hearing the same question from directors and people of responsibility: "Can you help us keep on top of this?"

 We know that understanding compliance on a course is one thing, but implementing it day to day is another.
-For many restricted operators, running commercial vehicles is not the core business.
-It is common for the transport side to be treated like an administrative formality, right up until something goes wrong.
+For many restricted operators, running commercial goods vehicles is not the core business.
+It is common for the transport side to be treated like an administrative formality, right up until something goes wrong — whether that is a DVSA roadside encounter, a prohibition notice or a letter from the Traffic Commissioner.

 That is exactly why this service exists.
 Transcom uses practical, transport-led experience to help restricted operator licence holders put real routines, checks and oversight in place.
 The aim is not to drown businesses in theory.
 It is to help turn compliance expectations into a manageable structure that protects the operator licence and supports the day-to-day operation.